How to Apply

-In this research apprenticeship, students spend 10 hours per week during the spring semester working on a faculty project.
+In this research apprenticeship, students spend an average of 9 hours per week during the spring semester working on a faculty project.
 Ideally, a SHARE partnership will continue past the spring semester, allowing both faculty mentor and student apprentice to continue the project, potentially leading to a more independent role for the student.

 Examples of SHARE apprentice duties may include, but are not limited to: conducting library research, assisting in experiments, coding and/or analyzing data, and conducting and/or transcribing interviews.

-During the Spring semester, student apprentices will receive a $1,500 stipend, and faculty mentors will receive a $500 professional development stipend.
+During the Spring semester, student apprentices will receive up to $1,500 in stipend funding, paid out as hourly wages, and faculty mentors will receive a $500 professional development stipend.